Saliq9/simple-microservice/README.md

-A simple REST microservice example
+A simple REST microservice example.
 It implements basic REST routes for an example user resource:
 (1) GET / : Welcome Message,
 (2) GET /users : Retrieve all users and